OZmanSuliman/FooManagment/README.md

 as mentioned above, the app is highly losed which makes is easy for tests as well.

 ## Design pattern
+These are examples for design patterns used in the app and not included to:
 ### Singleton
 example for its usage in the app: EnvironmentManager
 ### Factory